Speedinvest Blog

 Cap tables aren’t just an investor tool; they’re your tool.
 The better you understand them, the more confident you’ll be in fundraising, hiring, and managing your startup’s growth.
 If you’re new to this, consider working with an investor or advisor to model different scenarios and understand the trade-offs.

-At Speedinvest, one of our funding partners, Werner Zahnt, developed a cap table modeling framework that we’ve found invaluable and continue to use today.
+At Speedinvest, one of our founding partners, Werner Zahnt, developed a cap table modeling framework that we’ve found invaluable and continue to use today.
 We're now making it available for download!

 NOTE: You must download an Excel version of the model for full functionality.